zpscofield/young-jwstpipe/README.md

 - Uses a directory containing uncalibrated JWST data files (`_uncal.fits`) as input.
     - These files can be from the same observation or overlapping observations.
       A new association is created during the final processing stage, so it is unnecessary to use the default associations from the JWST pipeline.
-- Executes stages 1, 2, and 3 of the default JWST calibration pipeline, with added calibration steps:
+- Executes Stages 1, 2, and 3 of the default JWST calibration pipeline, with added calibration steps:
     - **1/f noise correction** (Modified version of Micaela Bagley's *remstriping* algorithm).
       An alternative gradient-based method is also available for improved performance in fields with extended light.
     - **Wisp correction** (Modified version of Ben Sunnquist's wisp correction algorithm, JWST documentation version 3).